wayneleighton1985-oss/wayne-leighton/DEPLOYMENT-SOLUTION.md

   - Mock JWT module
   - Complete package.json with proper exports configuration
 - Cleans up any existing dist directory to ensure no leftover files
-- Creates a minimal API stub file to prevent build errors
+- Creates multiple API stub files to prevent build errors:
+  - A minimal TypeScript API stub
+  - An Astro-specific stub file to handle direct imports during build
 - Restores the original API directory and next-auth module after a successful build
 - Creates simple API endpoint stubs in the dist directory
 - This comprehensive approach ensures that any code trying to import NextAuth will receive a working mock implementation, preventing the `NextAuth is not a function` error that was causing builds to fail